-As the City prepared both its 2023-2031 Housing Element and Environmental Justice Element, it solicited feedback from the community in a variety of ways, including a citywide community survey, tabling at popup events like farmers markets, and community meetings.
-Outreach also included a conscious effort to connect with the Belle Haven neighborhood.
-At meetings conducted with Belle Haven residents and community-based organizations, resident displacement and tenants' rights were identified as a significant concern.
-Program H2.E details the need for an anti-displacement plan with stronger tenant protections, as shown in Table 1.
+As the City prepared both its 2023-2031 Housing Element and Environmental Justice Element, it solicited feedback from the community in a variety of ways.
+This included a citywide community survey, tabling at pop-up events like farmers markets, and community meetings.
+Outreach also included a conscious focus to connect with the Belle Haven neighborhood, a traditionally lower income neighborhood.
+At meetings conducted with Belle Haven residents and community-based organizations, it was made clear that resident displacement and tenants' rights were a significant concern.
+From this, a need for an anti-displacement plan with stronger tenant protections was included in the Housing Element.
+Program H2.E requires the City to develop an anti-displacement plan.
+Table 1 below contains the program.

-Table 1: Housing Element Program H2.E "Anti-Displacement Strategy"
+Table 1: Housing Element Program H2.E "Anti-Displacement Strategy